Transportation is a vital service for many older adults who want to continue to live independently in their communities.

 The Massachusetts Bay Transportation Authority (MBTA) offers reduced fares on bus, subway, commuter rail, and ferry services on public transportation routes for Massachusetts residents who are 65 or older.
 You can get a Senior CharlieCard at the CharlieCard Store at Downtown Crossing Station in Boston and at some local Councils on Aging across the Commonwealth.
 Contact your local senior center to find out if you can sign up for a Senior CharlieCard there.

 THE RIDE, operated by the MBTA, provides door-to-door service to metro Boston residents who can’t ride public transportation on their own because of a physical, cognitive, or mental disability.
 You’ll be traveling with other passengers who are going in the same direction.

-The fare for each registered passenger or guest is $3 for a local, one-way trip.
-A Personal Care Assistant accompanying a registered user is not charged a fare and one other person may travel as a guest.
+The fare for a registered passenger or guest is $3.15 for a local, one-way trip.
+If you plan to use THE RIDE, you should book your trip 1–7 days in advance.
+You can bring a Personal Care Assistant (PCA) for free, and one other person can travel with you as a guest.

 MassHealth Transportation Services